geunee20/geunee20.github.io/_posts/2023-05-14-Controller-Design-Day-0.md

 #### Phase 1: Building the Foundation

 The first phase involves building a multibody system for the multi-link mechanism.
 This foundational step includes designing multi-link mechanisms with different numbers of links and setting up the initial simulation environment.
-By understanding the basic dynamics and how the system responds under various initial conditions, we can prepare for more complex control implementations.
+By understanding the basic dynamics and how the system responds under various initial conditions, I can prepare for more complex control implementations.

-#### Phase 2: Achieving Stability with PID Control
+#### Phase 2: Achieving Stability with PID and LQR Control

-Once the basic system is up and running, the focus shifts to implementing a PID controller for a multi-link mechanism with a fixed base.
-The application of the PID controller to the first joint (Joint 1) of the multi-link mechanism is a critical step towards achieving stable, controlled motion.
-Fine-tuning the PID parameters to maintain the multi-link mechanism in an upright position, despite potential disturbances, will be a test of precision and patience.
-This phase is pivotal as it lays the foundation for more dynamic challenges ahead.
+Once the basic system is operational, I focus on stabilizing a multi-link mechanism.
+Initially, a PID controller is applied to the joints to achieve stable, controlled motion.
+Tuning the PID parameters is crucial for maintaining the mechanism's upright position despite disturbances.
+I also integrate a Linear Quadratic Regulator (LQR) to complement the PID controller.
+LQR optimally minimizes a cost function that balances state deviation and control effort, enhancing stability and robustness under linear conditions.
+The combination of PID and LQR establishes a robust control foundation, efficiently managing disturbances and laying the groundwork for more dynamic challenges in subsequent phases.

-#### Phase 3: Dynamic Adaptation with a Moving Base

-Building on the stability achieved, I will then transition to experimenting with a moving base for the multi-link mechanism, which introduces a new layer of complexity.
-The previously static base now becomes dynamic, adding unpredictable elements to the control scenario.
-The challenge here is to adapt the PID controller to effectively manage these new dynamics, focusing on controlling the entire system holistically without direct actuation at Joint 1.
-This stage promises to be a rich ground for learning and innovation.
+#### Phase 3: Calculating the Equations of Motion for Non-linear Controller Design

+Building on the foundational understanding and adaptations to a dynamic base, this phase focuses on calculating the equations of motion for the multi-link mechanism.
+I will use Lagrangian mechanics to derive precise mathematical models that describe the system’s dynamics, essential for predicting its behavior under various conditions.
+These equations will directly inform the design of advanced nonlinear controllers, enabling optimized control strategies and improved system performance in subsequent phases.

-#### Phase 4: Advanced Control with LQR
+#### Phase 4: Advanced Nonlinear Control Strategies

-In this penultimate phase of our project, we delve into the application of the Linear Quadratic Regulator (LQR) to control the moving base multi-link mechanism.
-The LQR method, a cornerstone in control theory, is celebrated for its ability to provide optimal control by minimizing a cost function that balances state errors and control effort.
-This powerful technique offers a robust solution for managing complex dynamic systems, making it an ideal candidate for our multi-link mechanism control challenge.

-#### Phase 5: Advanced Control with Reinforcement Learning

-The final frontier of this project will be the implementation of a reinforcement learning-based controller.
-This advanced phase will handle a moving base multi-link mechanism, still without any direct actuation at Joint 1.
-The objective is to enable the system to autonomously learn optimal control policies through continuous trial and error.
-This approach is expected to refine the system’s adaptability and optimize performance, pushing the boundaries of what can be achieved with intelligent control systems.
+In the final phases of our project, I integrate several advanced nonlinear control strategies to handle our moving base multi-link mechanism, particularly focusing on robust and intelligent methodologies.

+- **PID with Gravity Compensation:** Enhances basic PID control by incorporating compensation for gravitational forces acting on the system, crucial for maintaining stability and control in vertically oriented mechanisms.
+- **PID with Computed Torque Method:** Combines conventional PID control with a model-based torque computation that accounts for the dynamics of the system, significantly improving precision and response to disturbances.
+- **Bang-Bang Controller:** Offers a simple yet effective control strategy for rapid switching between maximum states, useful for systems requiring stark transitions.
+- **Fuzzy Logic Controller:** Introduces an ability to handle uncertainties and imprecise inputs, making decisions based on 'degrees of truth' rather than binary logic, ideal for complex, nonlinear system behaviors.
+- **Gain Scheduling Controller:** Adjusts controller gains based on real-time changes in system parameters or operating conditions, enhancing control flexibility and responsiveness.
+- **Self-Tuning Controller:** Adapts its parameters in real-time based on system feedback, ensuring optimal performance under varying conditions.
+- **Model-Reference Adaptive Control (MRAC):** Aims to modify the system dynamics to follow a desired reference model, useful for ensuring stability in dynamically changing environments.
+- **Model Predictive Control (MPC):** Utilizes a model of the system to predict future states and optimize control actions over a set horizon, providing a strategic depth to immediate and future control needs.
+- **Sliding Mode Control (SMC):** Features a discontinuous control law ensuring robustness against model uncertainties and external disturbances, ideal for systems where precise control is crucial despite parameter variations.
+- **Backstepping Controller:** Utilizes a recursive design approach that builds a Lyapunov function step-by-step, making it suitable for systems with strict stability requirements.
+- **Neural Network Controller:** Employs artificial neural networks to model complex nonlinearities and dynamic behaviors, enabling adaptive control strategies tailored to specific operational profiles.

+These control strategies collectively aim to address the multi-faceted challenges presented by the multi-link mechanism, ensuring robustness, adaptability, and high performance in real-world operational scenarios.

 <br>
 <br>

 Each phase of this project is designed to not only build on the previous experiences but also to introduce and overcome new complexities.
 This systematic escalation ensures a thorough exploration and understanding of each control strategy implemented.

 I invite you to stay tuned as I document this exciting journey, sharing detailed insights and results from each phase of my exploration into the dynamic realm of multi-link mechanisms.
 This blog will serve as a chronicle of my learning, challenges, breakthroughs, and, ultimately, the evolution of my understanding of control dynamics.
-Join me on this adventure as we push the limits of technology and engineering!
+Join me on this adventure as I push the limits of technology and engineering!

 <br>
 <br>